simran-786/hello-world/README.md

 # hello-world
+Greetings,

+My name is Simran. :wave:

+I am an IT major. :computer:

+I am very excited to start Restful API class! :smile:

-This is my first repository on GitHub.
+This is my first repository on GitHub. :exclamation: